 Networked multi-center system to tackle interoperability

 This system also allows Rutherford Health to get treatment plans from the NHS and quickly provide those plans to their centers.
-Additionally, Rutherford Health has already signed service-level agreements with a number of private UK providers to ensure the seamless transfer of radiotherapy information.
+Additionally, Rutherford Health has signed service-level agreements with a number of private UK healthcare providers to ensure the seamless transfer of radiotherapy information.

 Lack of process automation.
 Without one unified system that securely integrates data, the ability to automate processes and effectively use healthcare information is extremely limited.
 Process automation reduces operational costs.
 Conversely, if you don’t automate your processes, your operational costs increase.